sebw/pushtify/README.md

 - if deployed in Kubernetes, the pod will restart in case of connection loss with Gotify

-Built the container image locally:
+Build the container image locally:

 ```bash
 git clone https://github.com/sebw/pushtify